 Rotary is proud that every penny raised for charity is used for charitable purpose.
 There is no top-slicing or skimming of money we raise.
 So, if you want 100% of your money to go to someone in need then Rotary is the channel.

 Our most recent fundraising event was Carol singing at Mirfield Co-op - a great local business who regularly sponsors our events.
-In just 2 hours the good and generous people of Mirfield donated £350 which we will be donating to Northorpe Hall Child and Families Trust.
+In just 1 hour the good and generous people of Mirfield donated £290 despite the restrictions imposed by the Covid-19 pandemic.

 A visit to Ravenshall School is always uplifting and inspirational.
 A feeling of love and caring eminates from all who work there and this embraces the children giving them confidence to acheive and become fulfilled.
 On our last visit our President Gill Poole and Rtn Elizabeth Higgins enjoyed a most moving production of the Christmas Nativity Play.
 Every child had a part and we could see the joy in their faces when they were on stage and acting out their part.
 What stunning stars, sheepand shepherds graced the stage.